veliovgroup/ostrio/tutorials/linux/users/rbash.md

  - SSH login-only user
  - Other users accounts
  - Application users
- - Other cases
+ - Other security and permission restriction cases

 Example below creates `ruser`, with only access to `su` command.
-Great usage for SSH login-only user.
+SSH login-only user is the great use case for `rbash`.

 ### Create a user
 Create user named `ruser`: